 The Eugene B. Casey Academic Center

 This grand Georgian-style brick building is at the heart of campus activity.
 The ground floor is a grand concourse that opens onto the College’s bookstore, student post office, and a common room for both faculty and students.
-The second floor includes our Hall of Presidents, a multipurpose forum, several seminar-size classrooms, and the Student Affairs Office.
-The third floor is home to the Office of Admissions and Student Financial Aid.
+The second floor is home to our Admissions Visitors Center and the Student Affairs Office.
+The third floor houses Admissions offices and the Office of Student Financial Aid.
 Wireless access is available in the building.

 Barnes & Noble operates the bookstore, located on the ground floor of the CAC.
 In addition to textbooks and class materials, the bookstore offers a selection of bestsellers, electronics, and Washington College apparel.